Do Energy Healers Need More Than Just Liability Insurance?

 When Might You Actually Need Additional Coverage?

-While general and professional liability insurance are more than enough for most energy healing practices, there are special circumstances where you might need additional coverage.
+While we have been told by our members that our policy is typically a satisfactory level of protection for most energy healers.
+However, there are special circumstances where you might need additional coverage.
 For example:

 Tools like hot stones or heated cupping sets introduce fire and temperature-related risk, which may not be covered under liability plans.
 If this is part of your work, you may need to look into coverage options that include thermal risk or device liability.

 Selling, mixing, or offering products like essential oils, herbal tinctures, or supplements (especially those you create yourself) can introduce product liability concerns.
-Most standard policies, including EMPA’s, do not cover adverse effects related to products you manufacture or sell.
+Most standard policies may not cover adverse effects related to products you manufacture or sell.
 If this is part of your work, you may need a product liability policy—a specific type of coverage designed to address risks related to goods sold or shared in connection with your services.

 The goal here isn’t to complicate your coverage; it’s to help you feel confident and informed.
 For the vast majority of practitioners, EMPA’s coverage is complete and appropriate.
 These examples are simply meant to help clarify where additional policies might occasionally come into play!